maximyudayev/Realtime-ST-GCN/README.md

 ```
 Maxim Yudayev : maxim.yudayev@kuleuven.be
 ```

+## Acknowledgements
+The resources and services used in this work were provided by the VSC [(Flemish Supercomputer Center)](https://www.vscentrum.be/), funded by the Research Foundation - Flanders (FWO) and the Flemish Government.

+The current ST-GCN architecture is heavily based on **Spatial Temporal Graph Convolutional Networks for Skeleton-Based Action Recognition**, Sijie Yan, Yuanjun Xiong and Dahua Lin, AAAI 2018. [[Arxiv Preprint]](https://arxiv.org/abs/1801.07455).
+The preprocessed Kinetics and NTU-RGB-D datasets as consistent `.npy` files are also provided by [Yan et. al's ST-GCN](https://github.com/yysijie/st-gcn).
+We thank the authors for publicly releasing their code and data.

 <!-- # Multi-Stage Spatial-Temporal Convolutional Neural Network (MS-GCN)
 This code implements the skeleton-based action segmentation MS-GCN model from [Automated freezing of gait assessment with